-In twist factor, each player will constitute their Spearhead among the miniatures available in the faction they wish to play.
+In white heart of the faction they wish to play.
 Each nation has their own aspirations in Safar and only form alliances when forced by the situation, for example, if they must face a much stronger third opponent.
 However these alliances are always short-lived and shouldn't be considered as rules when recruiting your Spearhead.

 You can only recruit your Spearhead among one faction.
-There are a few exceptions, lawless and stateless warriors, who, lured by profit rather than allegiance to a crown or a monarch will offer their services to the highest bidder :
+There are a few exceptions, lawless and stateless warriors, who, lured by profit rather than allegiance to a crown or a monarch will offer their services to the highest bidder:

-- Members of the Black Guild are among them. - Some warriors will possess the keyword "stateless" on their profile card.
+- · Members of the Black Guild are among them. - Some warriors will possess the keyword "stateless" on their profile card.
 Thus, they can be recruited equally by any people needing their skills. - Finally, you can find the keyword "allied of X" on some profiles.
 These characters will agree to fight along with "X" or in their own faction.